ROCm/HIP/docs/reference/c++_support.rst

 The main way to harness the power of the ROCm platform is through the usage C++ and HIP code.
 This code is then compiled with a ``clang`` or ``clang++`` compiler.
-The official versions support the HIP platform, but for the most up to date feature set use the ``amdclang`` or ``amdclang++`` installed with your ROCm installation.
+The official versions support the HIP platform, but for the most up-to-date feature set use the ``amdclang`` or ``amdclang++`` installed with your ROCm installation.

 The source code will be processed based on the ``C++03``, ``C++11``, ``C++14``, ``C++17``